light fawn colored rabbit

 • What do you want out of your rabbitry?

 • What kind of quality do you want to raise?
-Do you want to do better than pet rabbit quality or do you want to get better animals than that?
+Do you want to just raise pet rabbits and focus on color and the cute factor?
+Ord you want to raise show rabbits?

-Think About The Life You Want To Live Before You Choose A Rabbit Breed
+Think About The Lifestyle You Want To Live Before You Choose A Rabbit Breed

 Think about the life you want to live before you buy your rabbits.
-The more animals you bring to your farm or home you are narrowing your flexibility.
+The more animals you bring to your homestead you are narrowing your flexibility.
 Do you like to go on vacation a lot or go on spontaneous trips?
 Or do you leave a lot for work?

-This is something that a lot of people don’t think about but having animals that are not as common as a dog or a cat.
-Yes you still have to arrange for care.
+This is something that a lot of people don’t think about when having animals that are not as common as a dog or a cat.
+Yes, you still have to arrange for care.
 But rabbits are different.
-It’s going to be difficult to find someone to care for them while you were on vacation or even leave on a day trip.
+It’s going to be difficult to find someone to care for them while you are on vacation or even leave on a day trip.
+ESPESHALY if you have kits.
+Raising babies is not as easy as you might think and something can go wrong and you might lose a whole litter.

 If you’re lucky you might be able to find someone who is willing to feed and water them but what if you have to leave and you have rabbits that are about to give birth...
 That is a whole nother ball game when you have to expect your house sitter to watch for newborn kits and make sure all goes well.